Inotrandom/deep-sea-shell/README.md

 Important notes:

 * Environment::init() should be called *after* any Environment::connect_preprocessor_definer or Environment::connect_command_definer calls, not before.
+If you intend to create executors manually, it should be done after you have connected all of your command definers.
-* Currently, lang's preprocessor_definer and command_definer are not applied automatically.
-You must apply them yourself to use DSS.
+* Default DSS Lang features are grafted automatically upon the calling of Environment::init()

 ### Grafting